icebob/moleculer-java-site/docs/services.md

     public void started(ServiceBroker broker) throws Exception {
         super.started(broker);
+        // Custom initialization functions
     }

     @Override
     public void stopped() {
+        // Closing resources, stopping timers
     }

 }
 ```

 Other system-level events can be handled by Event Listeners
-(examples of such events are: another Node joining the cluster or a change in the Service list).
+(eg. another Node joining the cluster or a change in the Service list).
 [Read more about internal events.](events.html)

 ## Dependencies